AddressIQ for telecom operators

 What AddressIQ does

-AddressIQ creates a canonical address record, applies serviceability and territory logic, and publishes the resulting decision state into the systems that teams already use.
+AddressIQ creates a canonical premise record, applies serviceability and territory logic, validates counts against the network, and publishes the resulting decision state into the systems that teams already use.

 That includes: